FLOWN

 and Retention

-These gaps in user understanding posed a risk to activation, retention, and overall growth during a critical phase of product evolution.
+These gaps directly impacted activation, retention, and growth at a critical stage of product evolution.

 (02)